Pregnancy Prep For Moms-to-Be

 Most health care professionals recommend that you have fun and don't worry too much about perfect timing in the first three months of trying.
 If you're excited to boost your odds, though, here are a few tricks:

 [ ] Sex during the three days before ovulation gives you the best chance of conception.
 Check your estimated ovulation date on our ovulation calculator.

 [ ] Tilt your pelvis after sex, so that gravity can help the sperm swim towards your cervix.

 [ ] Orgasm.
 The pulsing that results can also help the sperm swim to its destination.
 (How this is achieved is, of course, up to you and your partner.)

 [ ] Lose the lube.
 Most lubricants (including saliva) act as barriers to your man’s little swimmers.
-If you must have some help, the lubricant Pre-Seed claims to be "sperm friendly," or simply indulge in a little extra foreplay.
+If you must have some help, a growing number of lubricants claim to be "fertility-friendly," or simply indulge in a little extra foreplay.

 The Bump and vitaMedMD® RediChew® Rx teamed up to produce Your Pregnancy Primer, a guide full of advice and tips that'll help you on the road to becoming a healthy mom-to-be.
 To learn more about vitaMedMD RediChew Rx and preconception health, visit vitaMedMDRx.com.